Mejrifx/ecom-hq-main/SUPABASE_SETUP.md

 TO authenticated
 WITH CHECK (bucket_id = 'files');

--- Allow authenticated users to read files
-CREATE POLICY "Allow authenticated reads"
+-- Allow authenticated users to read/download files CREATE POLICY "Allow authenticated reads"
 ON storage.objects FOR SELECT
 TO authenticated
 USING (bucket_id = 'files');

--- Allow authenticated users to delete their own files CREATE POLICY "Allow authenticated deletes"
+-- Allow authenticated users to delete files
+CREATE POLICY "Allow authenticated deletes"
 ON storage.objects FOR DELETE
 TO authenticated
 USING (bucket_id = 'files');
 ```

+**Alternative: Make bucket public**
+If you prefer, you can make the bucket public instead:
+1. Go to Storage → files bucket
+2. Click the bucket settings
+3. Toggle "Public bucket" to ON
+4. This removes the need for RLS policies (but files will be publicly accessible)

 ## 2. Environment Variables